Home education in the United Kingdom

-Home education in the United Kingdom of Great Britain and Northern Ireland is often termed "elective home education" ("EHE") to signify the independent nature of practice from state provisions such as education for children with ill-health provided by the local authority in the family home.
+Home education in the United Kingdom is often termed "elective home education" ("EHE") to signify the independent nature of practice from state provisions such as education for children with ill-health provided by the local authority in the family home.
 EHE is a collective term used in the UK to describe education provided other than through the schooling system.
 Parents have a duty to ensure their children are educated but the education legislation in England and Wales does not differentiate between school attendance or education otherwise than at school.
 Scots education legislation on the other hand differentiates between public (state) school provision and education "by other means", which includes both private schooling and home education.
 The numbers of families retaining direct responsibility for the education of their children has steadily increased since the late 1970s.
 This increase has coincided with the formation of support groups such as Education Otherwise.
 Home education may involve an informal style of education described as unschooling, informal learning, natural or autonomous learning.
 Others prefer to retain a structured school at home approach sometimes referred to as homeschooling (a term more popular in the US) although the terms are often interchanged.

 In 2016/17, 48,000 children were being homeschooled in the United Kingdom, up from 34,000 in 2014/15.
 This number rose to 57,132 in 2018.
 The number of homeschoolers in the United Kingdom rose by 130 per cent between 2013 and 2018, with the increase varying widely between communities.
 The Department for Education estimated that in summer 2023 some 97,600 children were being homeschooled.